tldr-pages/tldr/pages/common/renice.md

 `renice -n {{niceness_value}} -u {{user}}`

-- Change priority of all processes that belongs to a group of processes (PPID):
+- Change priority of all processes that belong to a process group:

 `renice -n {{niceness_value}} -g {{PPID}}`